 All towns will be required to meet TMDLs for their watersheds by the state.
 Mashpee has been engaged in wastewater planning for over 15 years, and the Town's Comprehensive Wastewater Management Plan (CWMP) is currently under review by the Cape Cod Commission.
 Through an adaptive management plan required by Commission review, the Town will be able to account for potential changes to development patterns and the Commission will review changes in 5-year increments.
+The CWMP identifies the proposed area for potential Phase 2 sewering.
 With this regulatory structure in place, the Commission can ensure Town activities are adequate to meet TMDLs and appropriate infrastructure is in place.